Spring 2023 Update

 systems integration architect, and has managed at every level of an IT organization.
 He was the

 principal architect of an Electronic Medical Record platform which was awarded the Nicholas E. Davies

 Award of Excellence for achievement in the implementation and value of utilizing Information Technology.

 Chuck was also the Chief Information Officer for Whole Health Management, a leading healthcare delivery

 Chuck earned his Bachelor of Science in Mathematics from Allegheny College, and he served several

 on the IT Business Advisory Board for the Ohio Department of Education.

-Kathleen has been associated with Camp Fitch Computer Camp since 1999, and has been a friend of Camp
+Kathleen was associated with camp from 1999 to 2014, and has been a friend of Camp

 Fitch since 1992.